01543 241053

 In addition to the out of square rear bedroom window opening there was evidence of patchy repointing on the rear elevation.
 It would be most unusual to have a repoint a house of this age due to general weathering of the pointing.

 Movement of the rear bedroom wall corresponding to the patch repoitning of the exterior.
-There is no evidence that the fracture has re-opened.
+There is no evidence that the fracture has re-opened suggsting that the movemnt has stopped of its own accord or that any foudnation repair has been successful.

 Similar repair above.

-Movement of the interior of the bathroom wall.
+Movement of the interior of the bathroom wall corresponding to the extenal fracture.

 Different pointing on the front of the property below the window was thought not to be related to the matter.
 It was thought that the brickwork was a replacement for a timber panel or much deeper window opening.